victorjeman/victorjeman-website/data/posts/content/how-to-make-fear-your-best-friend-when-trying-new-things.md

 **TL; DR;**</br>

 - Understand your fear.
 Be honest, don’t bullshit yourself.
 No one is listening; you can be real for a moment.
 - Divide and conquer.
 Don’t try to fix it all at once.
-Chop at it, little bit little.
+Chop at it, little by little.
 - Tell a friend or a mentor about it.
 - Implement practical exercises that will get you used to your fear.
 - It’s not just you; everyone is scared; they could be a little better than you at hiding it, that’s all.
 - Once you’ve trained a little, do the thing that scares you, do it and fail.
 The sooner you fail, the sooner you’ll learn something and do it again much better.

+<iframe width="720" height="390" src="https://www.youtube.com/embed/l5ry69u15qo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 <h2 id="section-1">The fear is real, so must be you</h2>